Securiti announces a $75M Series C Funding Round

 The PIPA grants data subjects the following rights:

-A. Right to be informed
+A. Right to be Informed

-B. Right to access
+B. Right to Access

-C. Right to rectification
+C. Right to Rectification

-D. Right to erasure
+D. Right to Erasure

-E. Right to object/opt-out
+E. Right to Object/Opt-Out

-Under the PIPA, personal information controllers who are ICSPs are required to allow data subjects to opt-out their consent to the data processing of their personal information at any given time.
+Under the PIPA, personal information controllers who are ICSPs are required to allow data subjects to opt-out of their consent to the processing of their personal information at any given time.
 In addition, personal information controllers must also respond to a data subject's request if they wish further to suspend the processing of his/her personal information.

 G. Right to Redressal

-6. Regulatory authority
+6. Regulatory Authority

 The main data protection authorities for PIPA are: